weishiuchang/writeups/onprem-istio/README.md

       protocol: HTTP
 ```

-`spec.servers.hosts` is currently set for splat hosts, so according to Istio docs on [gateways](https://istio.io/docs/reference/config/networking/gateway/) its purpose is to expose ports.
+`spec.servers.hosts` is currently set for "&ast;" hosts, so according to Istio docs on [gateways](https://istio.io/docs/reference/config/networking/gateway/) its purpose is to expose ports.
 Well it has done so on port 80.
-Now then, how do we associate Services with it?
+Now what?
+How do we tie Services to it?

 [VirtualServices](https://istio.io/docs/reference/config/networking/virtual-service/) appears to be the answer.
-I say *appears* because I keep coming across far richer content swirling around [DestinationRules](https://istio.io/docs/reference/config/networking/destination-rule/) and [ServiceEntry](https://istio.io/docs/reference/config/networking/service-entry/), which for someone like me who's just trying to associate what I knew of basic Kubernetes Ingress network flows with Mesh networking, does nothing but confuse the hell out of me.
+I say *appears* because I keep coming across far richer content swirling around [DestinationRules](https://istio.io/docs/reference/config/networking/destination-rule/) and [ServiceEntry](https://istio.io/docs/reference/config/networking/service-entry/), which for someone like me who's just trying to associate what I knew of Kubernetes Ingress network flows with Mesh networking, they do nothing but confuse the hell out of me.
 But hey, that's why I'm down this twisted path to untangle some of these technologies and document what I have learned.
 We do that by completely ignoring them.
 For now.

 So let's create a VirtualService for our helloworld Service: